 If you don’t have a cable release, the self timer will also work.
 It allows you to press the shutter, while giving the camera time to stabilize before it actually takes the picture.

-If you have a digital SLR camera, there are even more ways to make sure your camera stays steady while taking pictures.
+If you have a DSLR camera, there are even more ways to make sure your camera stays steady while taking pictures.

 The second method is to turn off the Vibration Reduction or Image Stabilization.
 That may sound counter productive, but when you’ve stabilized your camera with a tripod and other methods, the vibration reduction keeps looking for shakes/movements.
 If there isn’t any movement, the vibration reduction actually causes some shaking while looking.
 A good rule of thumb is to keep these turned off when shooting with a tripod, and only turn them on when you’re hand-holding the camera.